 This lab investigates the underlying mechanism of heart failure from a molecular standpoint by using animal models.
 Heart failure is a progressive, lethal disease with loss of intrinsic protective mechanisms, and disruption of ordinary communication among the cells is thought to be responsible for the pathological changes.
 Our main focus is on signal transduction pathways that induce pathological myocardial remodeling or myocardial fibrosis.
 We routinely employ hemodynamic, molecular biology, biochemical and cell biology techniques.
 We are also exploring translational approaches to study the human myocardium, with heart failure patients from collaborating institutions.

 The Nemours Cardiac Center benefits from the talents of some of the country's very best pediatric cardiologists, pediatric cardiac surgeons and researchers.
 In fact, we're ranked among the nation’s best in pediatric cardiology and cardiac surgery by U.S. News & World Report.
 In addition, our physicians participate or play a leadership role in a variety of national cardiology organizations and pediatric heart studies.

-Christian Pizarro, MD is the director of the Nemours Cardiac Center and chief of cardiothoracic surgery at Nemours/Alfred I. duPont Hospital for Children.
+Christian Pizarro, MD is the director of the Nemours Cardiac Center and chief of cardiothoracic surgery at Nemours Children’s Hospital, Delaware.
 His pediatric cardiac research interests include the surgical management of single ventricle patients, neonatal cardiac surgery, valve repair, heart transplantation, tracheal reconstruction surgery and congenital heart surgery.